 Esophageal cancer affects the esophagus, the thin tube that connects the back of the throat to the stomach.
 Your esophagus carries swallowed food to your stomach to be digested.
 Esophageal cancer can happen anywhere along the esophagus, but in the United States, it happens most often in the lower part that is closer to the stomach.

-The UVM Medical Center and the UVM Cancer Center provide specialized expertise in the screening, diagnosis and treatment of esophageal cancer.
+The UVM Medical Center and the UVM Cancer Center provide specialized expertise in the screening, diagnosis

 Esophageal Cancer Care at UVM Medical Center